 There is no vaccine for sarcoptic mange in dogs.

+Sarcoptic mange, or scabies, is an itchy condition caused by mites.
+While rarely dangerous, it can cause extreme discomfort, and the disease is contagious to both humans and other dogs.
 Owner diligence can help prevent sarcoptic mange in some cases.
 Unfortunately, it is not always possible to avoid this skin condition.
 Understanding the symptoms of sarcoptic mange can help you identify potentially infected playmates as well as potential infections in your own dog.
 Getting your dog to the veterinarian to start treatment will help your pet recover quickly and with fewer complications.